-Banana Pi is one Open source hardware platform.
+Banana Pi is an open source hardware platform.
 The Banana Pi model BPI-M2 Ultra has a quad-core Cortex A7 CPU, an Allwinner R40 chip, and supports Wi-Fi and Bluetooth.

-In addition, the Single Board from SinoVoip also has a built-in SATA interface.
-It runs on Android, Debian Linux, Ubuntu Linux, the Raspbian Image and other operating systems.
+In addition, the Single Board from SinoVoip has a built-in SATA interface.
+It runs Android, Debian Linux, Ubuntu Linux, the Raspbian image and other operating systems.

-The board’s hardware includes: Quad-Core ARM Cortex A7 CPU, 2 GB DDR3 SDRAM, 8 GB eMMC Flash integrated and 1x Gigabit Ethernet connection.
+The board’s hardware includes: Quad-Core ARM Cortex A7 CPU, 2 GB DDR3 SDRAM, 8 GB eMMC Flash integrated and 1x Gigabit Ethernet port.

 The new BPI-M2 Ultra is a tiny computer with big ambitions.

-The expandable single board device runs with either Linux or Android and has impressive technical specifications that are far ahead of comparable products.
+The expandable single board device runs either Linux or Android and has impressive technical specifications that are leaps and bounds ahead of comparable products.

 Highlights include a quad-core ARMv7 processor, a Mali 400 MP2 GPU, 2GB of DDR3 RAM, a microSDXC slot, 8GB of eMMC flash, integrated Wi-Fi and Bluetooth, and the board also supports 1080P ultra HD video.